 NYC has so many incredible things going on, it's difficult to choose.
-So here are a few more cool (mostly FREE) events worth considering for your September calendar:
+So here are 10 more cool (mostly FREE) events worth considering for your September calendar:

 Go apple picking—September is peak season—at one of the tri-state area's pick-your-own farms.

-Take a final dip at one of NYC's FREE outdoor public pools and beaches, some of which are staying open through Sunday, September 9.
+Take a final dip at one of NYC's FREE outdoor public pools and beaches, some of which stay open through Sunday, September 8.
 FREE

 Catch Hercules in Central Park through Sunday, September 8, a reinvention of Disney's beloved animated movie with a brand-new script and fresh songs.
 FREE